alphagov/govuk-ask-export/README.md

 # GOV.UK Ask Export

+**⚠️ This repository has been archived following the conclusion of the daily coronavirus press conferences on the 23rd June 2020.**

 A tool for working with the data of the Smart Survey that powers https://www.gov.uk/ask.
 This downloads data from Smart Survey, splits it into CSV files that are shared with recipients and uploads performance analyst data